46 Positive Environmental Success Stories - May 2024

 Photo by William Hook / Unsplash

-Virgin Media O2 has channeled £500,000 into community-led projects helping to prevent electronic waste and deliver positive social outcomes.
-The funding is being provided as part of the business’s ‘Time After Time’ project, which is in its second year helping to give devices like smartphones and laptops a second life, while providing digital access to those in need.
+Virgin Media O2 has channelled £500,000 into community-led projects helping to prevent electronic waste and deliver positive social outcomes.
+The funding is being provided as part of the business’s ‘Time After Time’ project, which is in its second year, helping to give devices like smartphones and laptops a second life, while providing digital access to those in need.
 (Edie)

-The Borrowdale rainforest in the Lake District has declared as a a national nature reserve.
-To celebrate coronation of King Charles, five nature reserves will be created each year for next five years.
+The Borrowdale rainforest in the Lake District has declared as a national nature reserve.
+To celebrate the coronation of King Charles, five nature reserves will be created each year for the next five years.
 (The Guardian)

 brown wooden blocks on gray concrete floor